-State abstraction allows to:
+State abstraction allows us to:

-What is an Abstraction?¶
+What's an Abstraction?¶

-Take a look at the example code shown below:
+Take a look at the example code shown below.

-The specification of the subprogram
+We've written a specification of the subprogram

 Why is Abstraction Useful?¶